SkwalExe/learn-rust/course/hello-world-cargo/README.md

     println!("Hello, world!");
 }
 ```
-## Compiling and running a program with cargo
+## Compiling and running a program with cargo🏃
 ### Just compiling
 To compile the program, we will use the `cargo build` command.
 ```bash